• Who created talk town?

 I also studied NZSL.
 This lead to a student job as a teacher aide for Deaf children, and after graduation, as a researcher in universities in New Zealand and abroad.
 At the Deafness, Cognition and Language Research Center, I ran the UK stream of an international study on Theory of Mind development in deaf toddlers.

-To find out more about my 'why', check out my interview with Steve Moe on the seeds podcast series.
+To find out more about my 'why', check out my interview with Steve Moe on the seeds podcast series or more recently, Ōtautahi in Practice on Spotify.

 Talk Town Ltd.